marbatlle/multiAffinity/1-Obtaining-DEGs-for-HB/README.md

 To obtain the DEGs, it's only needed to run:
 * *Scripts_HB/DEGs-pipeline.sh*

-To better comprehend the workflow, take a look at *Find_DEGs_Flowchart.png*
+To better comprehend the workflow, take a look at the *Find_DEGs_Flowchart.png*

 # The output